Locally equivalent Floer complexes and unoriented link cobordisms: Link Floer homology

-Now suppose that there exists an element $a$ such that $\partial^-a=y+y'$, where the coordinate of $y'$ respect to $y$ as an element of $\mathcal B$ is zero.
-Since $[y']$ is also a generator of the homology group, after a change of filtered basis we may assume $\partial^-a$ to have zero as a coordinate for $y$ as an element of $\mathcal B$.
-This means precisely that $CFK^\infty(K)$ can be identified with $\F[U,U^{-1}]_{(0)}\oplus A$.
-Finally, the fact that $A$ is acyclic follows from Theorem \ref{teo:dim}, which tells us that $\dim_{\F}\mathcal{HFK}_d(K)=1$ for every $d$ even and every knot. \end{proof} Thanks to the following result, we can see the locally equivalence relation, that we defined for link Floer complexes in Subsection \ref{subsection:Alexander}, as a natural generalization to links of the stable equivalences introduced by Hom. \begin{proof}[Proof of Theorem \ref{teo:equivalence}] If our chain complexes are stably equivalent then, in order to define the local equivalence, we just have to take the restriction of the filtered chain homotopy equivalence and its inverse.
+Thanks to the following result, we can see the local equivalence relation, that we defined for link Floer complexes in Subsection \ref{subsection:Alexander}, as a natural generalization to links of the stable equivalences introduced by Hom. \begin{proof}[Proof of Theorem \ref{teo:equivalence}] If our chain complexes are stably equivalent then, in order to define the local equivalence, we just have to take the restriction of the filtered chain homotopy equivalence and its inverse.
 Conversely, let us suppose that $f:CFK^\infty(K_1)\rightarrow CFK^\infty(K_2)$ and $g:CFK^\infty(K_2)\rightarrow CFK^\infty(K_1)$ define a local equivalence.
 Then we have that where both the pairs of chain maps give local equivalences.
-The existence of $f'$ and $g'$ can be proved in the same way as in \cite[Proposition 2.6]{Zemke} (see also Subsection \ref{subsection:invariance} of this paper).
+The existence of $f'$ and $g'$ can be proved in the same way as in \cite[Lemma 2.18]{Zemke}.

-From Lemma \ref{lemma:acyclic} it is and where $A$ and $B$ are acyclic.
-Therefore, it is and the theorem is proved. \end{proof} It is important to observe that, when $L$ is a link with $n$ components and $n$ is at least two, the chain complex $\cC^\infty(L)\otimes\cC^\infty(L)^*$ is not locally equivalent to the complex $\cC^\infty(\bigcirc_n)$ representing the unlink.
+From Lemma \ref{lemma:acyclic} one has and where $A$ and $B$ are acyclic.
+Therefore, one has and the theorem is proved. \end{proof} It is important to observe that, when $L$ is a link with $n$ components and $n$ is at least two, the chain complex $\cC^\infty(L)\otimes\cC^\infty(L)^*$ is not locally equivalent to the complex $\cC^\infty(\bigcirc_n)$ representing the unlink.
 In fact, these groups have different dimensions as $\F[U,U^{-1}]$-modules.
 Furthermore, in Subsection \ref{subsection:connected} we give an example of a link $L$ for which such a chain complex is not locally equivalent to any $\cC^\infty(\bigcirc_m)$ for $m\in\N$.